JasonChmn/robots_RL/README.md

 - ``getBasePosOri()`` : Return base position and orientation.
 - ``getBaseVel()``    : Return base linear and angular velocity.

-###Examples
-All these examples can be found in the main of respective classes.
-The code to run the RL algorithm: to learn a new policy and play it can be found in run_env.py.
-The hyperparameters used for PPO need to be tuned.

 ## TESTS on both robots (in run_env.py)
 ```
 # TEST - environment